 According to the National Center for Biotechnology Information, about 8,000 people die because of a medication error every year, and hundreds of thousands of patients experience adverse reactions or other complications.
 These startling numbers result in exorbitant costs; additionally, many patients experience physical pain and psychological suffering because of medication errors.

 While there are many reasons that pharmacy errors occur, the primary causes stem from communication failure, illegible handwriting, incorrect selection, and pharmacist or technician confusion.
 While some errors involve human error, others involve flawed or defective automated systems.
 In some cases, the combination of these errors results in improper dispensing.
+Those with questions about a recent pharmacy error should consult with a personal injury lawyer.

 Recently, a pharmacy publication reported on an error stemming from dispensing technology software.
 According to the report, a pharmacy worker incorrectly refilled a vial-dispensing robot.
 The worker retrieved two 500-medication bottles, failing to realize they held two different medications.
 The medication bottles are almost identical, the tablets look similar, and they have the same manufacturer.
 A pharmacist discovered the error before any patients received the incorrect medication.
 The pharmacist explained that while the automated dispensing system requires scanning, a worker can bypass the technology by scanning a single bottle.
 For example, if one is trying to add 500 pills and the medication comes in a 250-count bottle, the worker can scan one bottle and pour both into the machine.